CoopAtCanvas/canvas-style-guide/README.md

 * Use [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) naming conventions.
 * Provide clear names for your selectors.
+* Do not unnecessarily abriviate selectors, and reduce readability.
 * Strive to create loosely coupled, modular code that can be easily reused regardless of its container or contents.
-* Do not use ID’s.
+* Avoid the use of ID’s.
 The negligible performance difference is not worth the limitations.
 * When a class is applied or used as a selector for JavaScript, prefix the class with js-.
-* Never reference js- prefixed class names from CSS files. js- are used exclusively from JS files.
+* Never reference js- prefixed class from a CSS file. js- should be used exclusively in JS files.
 * Use the is- prefix for state rules that are shared between CSS and JS.
-* Make JS selector’s names clearly represent their function. `.js-toggle-menu`.
+* Make JS selector’s names clearly represent their function. `.js-toggle-menu` , `.is-active`.

 <a name="comments"></a>
 ## 5. Comments

 * Well commented code is extremely important.
 Take time provide information about your code, it’s limitations, and any non-obvious information.
+* When possible, use KSS formatting to determine comment formatting and provide a style guide.
 * Always add an introductory comment to all partials to provide clarity about the files contents and purpose.
 * Use hierarchical comments to divide and organize your files.